mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Checking Out a Connection
 -------------------------

 A Pool MUST have a method of allowing the driver to check out a ``Connection``.
-Checking out a ``Connection`` involves entering the WaitQueue, and waiting for a ``Connection`` to become available.
+Checking out a ``Connection`` involves entering the WaitQueue and waiting for a ``Connection`` to become available.
 If the thread times out in the WaitQueue, an error is thrown.

 If, in the process of iterating available ``Connections`` in the pool by the checkOut method, a perished ``Connection`` is encountered, such